ga-wdi-boston/git-workflow-teams/README.md

  `git rebase` is perfectly safe, and if `master` happens to change a lot, it's a great way of making sure that `feature` stays up to date. _Remember: when you "rebase your code on top of things" the branch following `git rebase` is what you're rebasing your branch "on top of" — it will be the new "base" for your current branch if executed._

-### Lab : Identify the differences between rebase and merge.
+### Lab: Identify the differences between rebase and merge.
 - Open [Explain Git with D3](https://onlywei.github.io/explain-git-with-d3/) in your browser.
 - This is a very simple git model, and it assumes that every commit already has change that have been added and save.
 Using `git checkout` `git commit` (every git commit will place generate a new commit on the current branch) `git merge` and `git rebase` commands, and the provided examples for merging and rebasing, run